|

 BWC thinks that television programs like these have got our message loud and clear.
 All the same, there have unfortunately been films in which cruelty has been depicted and when they have been brought to the notice of BWC, a protest has been registered immediately.

 One such film was Zindagi Milegi Na Dobara which we were informed included bull-fighting.
 Months prior to completion of the film, BWC approached the producer with a request to delete the scenes.
 It was pointed out that people did not like to see such cruelty and in fact many Indians do not visit Spain due to its gory bull-fights.
 No reply was received, but when in July 2011 the movie was released, we were pleased that BWC’s request had been heeded and no bull-fights were included although bulls were shown running through crowds.
+In January 2011 Dadagiri season 4 on UTV Bindass declared: “The reality show will test not only physical but also mental agility and sharpness of the contestants.
+Watch the teams perform tasks like holding a crab while they struggle to deposit it on the other end of the pit on one elbow and plucking out goat’s eyeballs to fetch a five rupee coin from inside of a goat’s intestine!”

 The reaction to the barbaric cruelty depicted in the promo and in the first episode telecast on 15th January was shock and anger.
 Beauty Without Cruelty was flooded with complaints.
 In turn, BWC immediately wrote to UTV Bindass channel and the Government pointing out that The Prevention of Cruelty to Animals Act, 1960 had been violated.
 BWC also led a strong protest on Facebook and on e-mail.
 Consequently, "comments" on the Dadagiri season 4 website were closed.